 Moreover, it is always advisable to reach out to a reliable translation agency to get Ways To Find Marriage Certificate Translation Spanish to English.
 If you do the translation on your own, there are higher chances of your marriage certificate translation document getting denied by the relevant Singapore authorities.

-Even all the government bodies require translation from the certified or the notarised translators.
+Even all the government bodies require translation from the certified or the notarized translators.
 This is because the reliable translation agency and certified translator hold the expertise in providing the translation service in the right way, which reduces the chances of translation getting rejected by the authorities.

 Even a single error in the marriage certificate translation can also lead to the rejection of the citizenship application.
 Undoubtedly, getting the marriage certificate translated into English requires the expertise and skills that can only be performed by certified translators who have been in this field for years.